|Article by John Meads, 2005, amended 2017|

 The Priory of Bradenstoke (Wilts) had property in Burton Latimer by 1222, including a mill called “Byggemull” (big mill?).
 A pre-1234 document at the National Archives records a grant of 40 shillings rent owed by Aubrey de Burtoun from the mill of Burtoun (Burton Latimer) but it is unclear to which of the two water mills these refer.

 In 1928 both T & J Wallis Ltd. and Whitworth Bros. were shown as millers at Burton Latimer but soon afterwards the mill was disused.
-About 1932 four South African Seventh Day Adventists, Scutton, Vermass, MacFarlane and Osborne set up the British and South Africa Cereal Company to market a product they called Weetabix and which they had been selling in
+About 1932 four businessmen, Bennison Osborne, an Australian; Malcolm Macfarlane, a New Zealander; Arthur Scrutton and Alfred Upton set up the British & South Africa Cereal Company Ltd, to market a product they called Weetabix and which they had been selling in

 3. North Windmill

 In 1884, Mr Eady of ‘The Laurels’, Burton Latimer was advertising that the windmill he owned was to let.
 It is possible that William Thomas Seaton succeeded the Eadys at this windmill as in 1889 he was served with a receiving order and in 1891 was published his first and final dividend of 2s 7½d in the pound to his debtors.
 Subsequently, in 1890, Walter B Bell seems to have taken over the mill and was there in 1898 when wind power was abandoned and the milling done entirely by steam power.
 From an advertisement in ‘The Miller’ for August 1884, the windmill was built of brick and timber.
 It had three pairs of stones, a dressing machine and smut machines.
-In 1900 it was auctioned at the Red Cow and sold to Mr. Jesse Fox for £305.
-Jesse Fox also occupied Hilly Farm around that time and was also landlord at the Horse & Groom.
+It was bought by the Burton Ironstone Co. and demolished around the time of the First World War.

 4. South Windmill